 Numbers for Animal Ambulance in the Netherlands

 Whether it is having a pet in the Netherlands or anywhere else in the world, missing a pet is one of the scariest things that an owner can think of.
-Whether your pet is allowed to roam free outside your home or not, if you feel like your pet might have gone missing, there are some steps you can follow.
+Here’s what to do.

 Sometimes going old school is the best.
 Start by asking your neighbours and other local businesses to keep an eye out.
 Maybe your furry friend is hanging out in your neighbour’s attic or your local shop’s basement.